 Tablets and capsules:

-- If you or your child see parts of this drug in your child’s stool, call the doctor.
+- If you see parts of this drug in your stool, call your doctor.

 All oral products: